tomdeforest/tomdeforest.github.io/_pages/about.md

 ## Family and Genealogy

-I am happpily married for 25 years.
+I am happily married for 25 years.
 I love my wife and our five daughters.
 I know a little about my ancestors.
 I treasure the heritage [they've left me](/project/a-walloon-family-in-america).

 ## Design